 Watch Netflix with Arabic subtitles

-You can download (free) Arabic (some are great, some are of rather poor quality) for most series.
+You can download (free) Arabic subtitles (some are great, some are of rather poor quality) for most series.
 It really helps to brush up your vocab.

 There is a nice plugin which does the job.
 Learn more about it HERE.